 Providing Shelter to Homeless Seniors

-San Diego, Calif. – National Community Renaissance (National CORE) welcomes residents to their new homes at the recently completed San Ysidro Senior Village in San Diego.
+San Diego, Calif. – National CORE (National CORE) welcomes residents to their new homes at the recently completed San Ysidro Senior Village in San Diego.
 This stunning affordable housing community provides 50 fully furnished studio apartment homes for chronically homeless individuals, 55 years and better.

 “San Ysidro Senior Village illustrates the collaborative approach that is needed to address the homeless issue in San Diego,” said National CORE President and CEO Steve PonTell.
 “It provides residents the opportunity for a fresh start and the supportive services they need to thrive.”